 Choose has any value if you want to target based on the presence of a cookie, regardless of what the value is

 Cookie targeting is case-sensitive for both names and values.
-If you need your cookie targeting to be case insensitive, please contact support or let us know in the Optiverse Community.
+If you need your cookie targeting to be case insensitive, please contact support.

 The most common use cases for this condition include setting audiences by their logged-in state, and creating a test cookie to preview your experiment.